20+ Digital Asset Management Terms Everyone Needs to Know

 This type of search allows you to combine keywords with modifiers such as AND, OR and NOT to narrow down (or expand) your search results.

 For example, if you’re looking for an image of a cat, but you don’t want any orange cats, you would use the Boolean search “Cat NOT Orange”, and it would return assets with the keyword “Cat”, but not with the keyword “Orange”.

-The “Cloud” is actually multiple cloud platforms offered by the likes of Microsoft, Amazon, Google, etc. These cloud platforms allow software producers (such as MediaValet) to build, host and offer their software “as a service” to their customers from the cloud platform they’ve chosen.
-In our case, we chose Microsoft Azure as we feel it offers the highest level of security, redundancy, scalabilty and accessibility.
+The “Cloud” is actually multiple cloud platforms offered by the likes of Microsoft, Amazon, Google, etc. These cloud platforms allow software producers (such as MediaValet) to build, host, and offer their software “as a service” to their customers from the cloud platform they’ve chosen.
+In our case, we chose Microsoft Azure as we feel it offers the highest level of security, redundancy, scalability, and accessibility.

 This is a process that takes place during your onboarding, that involves bringing your assets from your previous storage solution onto your new digital asset management system.